How Wages Determine Roth Catch-Up Contributions in 2026

 “Get Roth in your plan.
 Have the flexibility.
 Have it there.”

-How Do Roth Catch-Up Contributions Work in 2026?
+How Roth Catch-Up Contributions Work in 2026

-• The participant is eligible for catch-up contributions, generally age 50 or older
+- The participant is eligible for catch-up contributions, generally age 50 or older

-• The participant’s prior-year FICA wages exceeded $150,000, based on 2025 wages
+• The participant’s prior-year FICA wages exceeded the statutory threshold based on 2025 wages

 • The participant elects to make catch-up contributions

-“Did you have over $150,000 on your W-2 in 2025?
+“Did you have over the threshold on your W-2 in the prior year?
 Yes or no. That is binary.”

 What Wages Are Used to Determine Roth Catch-Up Eligibility?